 Like restaurants, grocers face regular health inspections.
 They can lose points for operating unclean stores, especially if inspectors find mice, insects, or other pests contaminating the stock.
 You might reasonably assume that a failed inspection means a total shutdown for the offending grocer.

 Here’s what happens if a supermarket fails an inspection: pretty much nothing.
 Fox 29 found one grocery store in Florida that had failed three separate inspections but remained open.
 CBS 42 in Atlanta found a butcher that failed its inspection but remained open (the store was eventually re-tested and received a passing grade).

 Why?
 Well, inspectors are more concerned with restaurants, and in many jurisdictions, they simply don’t have the power to shut down massive grocery stores.
 You can typically find the inspection reports for your local supermarket, but depending on where you live, this might be a difficult process.

-There is a way to beat the system: Make a list.
-A 2015 study found that people who make shopping lists are much more likely to make healthy choices, because they're thinking through their purchases at home—without the temptation of supermarket staging, end caps, flexed arm muscles, and all of that other stuff.
+So choose your supermarket wisely.
+And, once you’re inside, remember that there is a way to beat the system: Make a list.
+A 2015 study found that people who make shopping lists are much more likely to make healthy choices, because they’re thinking through their purchases at home—without the temptation of supermarket staging, end caps, flexed arm muscles, and all of that other stuff.